Last updated on May 21st, 2022 at 05:54 pm

 Adding resistance bands to your weight training is a common part of most well designed programs.
 The problem is finding a place to attach the bands.
 With band pegs, adding bands to your press, squat, or deadlift is easy.
 This is an inexpensive accessory that more than pays for itself over time!

 There are 3-4 different ways to do dips on a power rack.
 Almost all of them require an accessory.
 Pick the one you like the best and go from there.
-I like the Titan parallel bar attachment because it matches my training goals.
+I like this dip attachment from Titan because it matches my training goals.
 Your mileage may vary.

 Plate storage is an oft overlooked element of a great home gym.
 Getting your plates up off the ground, well organized, and easy to load and unload will make your training a lot more enjoyable.
 One way to do that is rack mounted plate storage.
 For those of you like myself who have limited space, this will be the best overall option.